 Your other option will be to report to the wage and hourly department and file a complaint with them.
 Before you visit them, prepare all the information they might ask you to provide including your designation, hourly pay or wages, number of office hours you work each day, number of overtime hours you worked, and the number of bonuses you expect if any.
 If the wage and hourly department are not willing to help, follow up your case with the state labor department at the state level.

 Get help from a lawyer

 You may find doing all the reporting and subsequent follow-ups tedious for you or you may feel you are not conversant with employment laws and need help.
-Seek help from your workers compensation lawyer Long Beach and let them help you prepare the documents and follow up on the payment on your behalf.
+Seek help from your workers compensation lawyer California and let them help you prepare the documents and follow up on the payment on your behalf.
 The lawyer is experienced in labor and wages laws and will know the best way to assist you either through a court of law or by contacting your employer.

 Get legal help for payment of your overtime and bonuses